Recipes for Adapting Pre-trained Monolingual and Multilingual Models to Machine Translation: Fine-tuning Hyper-parameters

 \paragraph{Frozen mBART}

 We train with $0.3$ dropout, $0.2$ label smoothing, $2500$ warm-up steps, and $3\mathrm{e}{-5}$ maximum learning rate.
+We did not search over hyper-parameters, simply re-using those of \citet{mbart}.
 Despite the adapter parameters being randomly initialised, the small learning rate did not affect performance (we performed a small sweep of larger learning rates and found only marginal gains, and so kept the same settings for simplicity).
-We use a maximum of $40$K training updates for all low and medium resource pairs and $100$K for high resource pairs (Es and Cs in our case).
+We use a maximum of $40$K training updates for all low and medium resource pairs and $100$K for high resource pairs (Es and Cs in our case), this takes roughly 12 hours and 30 hours respectively.

 \paragraph{Multi-lingual MT}

 We train with $0.3$ dropout, $0.1$ dropout for self-attention scores, $4000$ warm-up steps, and $1\mathrm{e}{-4}$ maximum learning rate.

 \paragraph{Out-of-domain Vi-En Baseline}